Building Resilience after Trauma

 Understanding Resilience: A Foundation for Growth

-THIS LAST POINT - the role of self-care in building resilience - is particularly useful to be aware of and then to activley commit to do something that works for you.
+THIS LAST POINT - the role of self-care in building resilience - is particularly useful to be aware of and then to actively commit to do something that works for you.

 Please have a look at an article: "Personal Wintering", a concept that can be helpful when you need to focus on caring for your own needs: Personal Wintering - Tips to survive and thrive